Antonkapa/movierecommendation/README.md

 ### 👤 User Profile
 - **Watchlist**: Save movies you want to watch later
 - **Rating History**: View all movies you've liked and disliked
-- **Favorite Genres**: See your top 3 favorite genres based on your ratings
 - **Statistics**: Track your rating activity

 ## 🛠️ Tech Stack